Miles McPherson: History

 McPherson grew up on Long Island.
 He attended the University of New Haven, where he majored in engineering.
 McPherson was the university's first player to achieve All-American honors in football and be drafted into the NFL.
-He was originally drafted by the Los Angeles Rams; he was cut and went on to play defensive back for the San Diego Chargers.
+He was originally drafted in the tenth round of the 1982 NFL Draft by the Los Angeles Rams; he was cut and went on to play defensive back for the San Diego Chargers.

 After battling a drug problem, McPherson became a born again Christian in 1984, and began participating in religious outreach programs.

 In September 1986, he retired from football; the next week, he enrolled in Azusa Pacific University's School of Theology.

 He received his Master of Divinity degree in 1991.

 In 1992, McPherson founded "Miles Ahead", a non-profit international evangelical organization.

 In 2000, McPherson founded Rock Church.
 As of 2009, more than 12,000 attend one of the Rock's five weekend services.

 McPherson spoke at the 2008 Republican National Convention.
 McPherson has appeared on Good Morning America, Larry King Live, The O'Reilly Factor, and other national news networks.